• Home

 Chances are you’ve heard the term sinking funds or Dave Ramsey’s sinking funds and wondered what it meant.
 If you’re trying to get your finances in order, sinking funds are something you should definitely pay attention to.

-Having such an account can make a world of difference when it comes time to take care of certain expenses.
+Such an account can make a difference when it comes time to take care of certain expenses.
 Let’s take a closer look.

 What are Sinking funds?

-A sinking fund is an account set up to save money for expenses that naturally occur but don’t occur often.
+A sinking fund is an account set up to save money for expenses that naturally occur but doesn’t occur often.
 These expenses aren’t part of your regular monthly expenses.
+The money saved in a sinking fund is held for some time and will not be used for any other purpose.

 Why is it called a sinking fund?